Finnish maritime cluster: Soviet trade

 A major boost to Finnish shipbuilding was the war reparations paid to the Soviet Union after World War II.
 They forced a rapid industrialization of Finland and the creation of a large metal industry in addition to the traditional papermaking and forest industries.
 By 1953, the shipbuilding industry had six times the capacity it did in 1944.

 Bilateral trade with the Soviet Union forced Finnish shipyards to build ships with a high percentage of total value of Finnish origin.
 All major components of the finished products needed to be produced domestically.
 The high percentage of domestic components continues even after the dissolution of the Soviet Union and the end of the lucrative trade deals.
 While ships built in other European shipyards are a collection of components from around Europe and around the world, ships built in Finland can have up to 90% of their total value in Finnish components and labor (kotimaisuusaste).

 Major companies

+Shipyards

 Former STX Finland, now Rauma Marine Constructions dockyard in Rauma, Finland, where Rolls-Royce plant is co-located.